Zenduty/docs/docs/Github.md

 9. Under "Which events would you like to trigger this webhook?", click on "Let me select individual events".

 10. Select the events which you want to track in Zenduty.
+Events supported are "Pushes", "Issues", "Pull Requests" and "Releases"

 ![](/img/Integrations/Github/1.png)